List of alien races in Marvel Comics: Astrans in other media

-The Astrans appear in the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D.
-Known Astrans are Crixon (portrayed by Gabriel Hogan) and Montalban (portrayed by Louie Ski Carr).
-The Astrians are part of the Confederacy.
-Crixon served as the ambassador to the Confederacy until he was absorbed into the Gravitonium by Glenn Talbot as seen in the episode "The One Who Will Save Us All".
-Montalban worked for Mister Kitson as his enforcer at the House of Games as seen in "Fear and Loathing on the Planet Kitson" and "Toldja".
+The Astrans appear in Agents of S.H.I.E.L.D.

 Ataraxians

 The Ataraxians are a race of aliens from the planet Ataraxia in the Negative Zone.
 First appeared in Annihilation: Super-Skrull #2.

 Autocrons

 First appearing in Machine Man, the Autocrons are a humanoid race with blue-black skin, two-toed feet, and an average height of 6'5".
 Their bodies are iron-based rather than carbon-based, and they possess superhuman strength and durability.
 Their government is ruled by a world-computer (and their level of technology is more than Earth's); their culture is imperialistic, militaristic, and orderly.
 They are native to Cron, which possess a gravity and atmospheric density almost three times greater than Earth's, and the atmosphere has a high methane content.
 Cron is rich in metallic ores and only has 4% surface water; mechanized cities cover 85% of the planet.